-- 1 Completion of required course work.
+- 1. Completion of required course work.
 Including interest electives are chosen by the student in consultation with the student's Advisor and Committee. - 2.
-A written proposal for the thesis, theoretical paper, field experience with project or portfolio that is defended before the student's committee.
-The committee consists of a student's advisor and two members of the IFS faculty.
-In addition, the student may choose a committee member from outside the department.
-The committee for the culminating experience requires a minimum of three (3) IFS faculty. - 3 Defense: A presentation and oral defense is required for all culminating experiences.
+A written proposal for the thesis is defended before the student's committee.
+The committee consists of a student's advisor and two members of the HDFS faculty.
+In addition, the student may choose a committee member from outside the department. - 3.
+Defense: A presentation and oral defense is required for all the thesis.

-PH.D.
-IN HUMAN DEVELOPMENT AND FAMILY STUDIES
+PHD IN HUMAN DEVELOPMENT AND FAMILY STUDIES

-The Ph D program in Human Development and Family Studies focuses on applied theory and research related to families from an interdisciplinary perspective.
+The PhD program in Human Development and Family Studies focuses on applied theory and research related to families from an interdisciplinary perspective.
 Emphasis is placed on issues relating to relationships among family members and the relationship of the family system to other systems in society.
-The Ph.D. in Family Studies requires a minimum of 72 credits beyond the baccalaureate degree or a minimum of 42 credits for students entering with a master's degree.
+The PhD in Family Studies requires a minimum of 72 credits beyond the baccalaureate degree or a minimum of 42 credits for students entering with a master's degree.
 Core requirements are listed below.

-FST 601 Theories of Human Development 3 FST 803 Human Development in Life Span Perspective 3 FST815 Research Issues and Designs 3 EDUC 856 Introduction to Statistical Inference 3 EDUC 812 Regression Models in Education 3 500/800 leve al Qualitative or Quantitative Methods 3 FST 621 Family Studies I: Empirical and Theoretical Perspectives 3 FST 855 Family Studies II: Analysis and Critical Issues 3 500/800 Area of Emphasis 9 FST 969 Dissertation 9
+IFST 601 Theories of Human Development 3 IFST 803 Human Development in Life Span Perspective 3 IFST815 Research Issues and Designs 3 EDUC 856 Introduction to Statistical Inference 3 EDUC 812 Regression Models in Education 3 600/800 leve el Qualitative or Quantitative Methods 3 IFST 621 Family Studies I: Empirical and Theoretical Perspectives 3 IFST 855 Family Studies II: Analysis and Critical Issues 3 600/800 Area of Emphasis 9 IFST 969 Dissertation 9

-TOTAL 42 The Area of Emphasis is selected in consultation with the student's advisor and committee in planning a program of study.
+The Area of Emphasis is selected in consultation with the student's advisor and committee in planning a program of study.

-Ph.D. program timelines:
+PhD program timelines:

-- 1 After completion of required course work, the student must pass a written and oral examination covering three areas of concentration: family studies, research methodology and statistics, and an area of emphasis as determined by the student and advisory committee.
+- 1. After completion of required course work, the student must pass a written and oral examination covering three areas of concentration: family studies, research methodology and statistics, and an area of emphasis as determined by the student and advisory committee.
 Failed exams may be retaken once but students must wait 6 months before a re-examination is permitted. - 2.
-Residency Requirement: Students must meet the University requirement of one year in residence (one continuous academic year - 9 credit hours per semester). - 3.
-The student must submit a written dissertation proposal that is defended before the student's dissertation committee.
-The dissertation committee consists of a student's advisor and at least two members of the IFS faculty.
+Residency Requirement: Students must meet the University requirement of one year in residence (one continuous academic year - 9 credit hours per semester).

+- 3. The student must submit a written dissertation proposal that is defended before the student's dissertation committee.
+The dissertation committee consists of a student's advisor and at least two members of the graduate HDFS faculty.
 The committee must have no fewer than four (4) and no more than six (6) faculty members.
-The majority of the committee, including the chair must be within the IFS Department.
-A minimum of one (1) committee member must be from outside the IFS Department. - 4 Dissertation and defense: Students must submit an original work of scholarship, meeting Department, University, and professional requirements, and successful oral defense of the dissertation.
+The majority of the committee, including the chair must be within the HDFS Department.
+A minimum of one (1) committee member must be from outside the HDFS Department.
+See Office of Graduate Studies website. - 4.
+Dissertation and defense: Students must submit an original work of scholarship, meeting Department, University, and professional requirements, and successful oral defense of the dissertation.

-M.A.
-IN COUNSELING IN HIGHER EDUCATION
+MA IN COUNSELING IN HIGHER EDUCATION